-Me: Don’t you think it’s odd that a phenomenally successful playwright – a man who was already a big name when this was made – would sneak onto Doctor Who under an assumed name, to play a bit-part role?
+Me: Don’t you think it’s a bit odd that a phenomenally successful playwright – a man who was already a big name when this was made – would sneak onto Doctor Who under an assumed name to play a bit-part?

-Sue: Well, now that you put it like that – (long pause) – was he a fan of the show?
+Sue: Well, if you put it like that.
+Was he a fan of the show?

-Me (after just the right pause): So, you are entirely happy with the concept of Harold Pinter appearing in Doctor Who.
-In a bit-part.
-At the height of his fame.
+Me: (After a very long pause) So, you are entirely happy with the concept of Harold Pinter appearing in Doctor Who?
+In a bit-part?
+At the height of his fame?

-Sue: All I know is that Toby Hadoke keeps banging on about Harold Pinter being in Doctor Who but I tune out he goes into the details.
+Sue: All I know is Toby Hadoke keeps banging on about Harold Pinter being in Doctor Who, but I tend to tune out when he goes into the details.

-Me: Toby will have us both killed if I don’t stress that Harold Pinter was not in Doctor Who.
-Even if some fans – and some books written about Doctor Who – might tell you otherwise.
+Me: Toby will have us both killed if I don’t stress that Harold Pinter WASN’T in Doctor Who.
+Even if some fans – and some books written about Doctor Who – say otherwise.
 Don’t listen to them.
 And blame Rob Shearman while you’re at it.

-Sue: Does this mean Kate Bush isn’t involved in Doctor Who as well?
+Sue: Does this mean Kate Bush wasn’t involved in Doctor Who as well?

-As the credits roll, Sue admits that she is beginning to struggle with the whys and wherefores of the plot.
+As the credits roll, Sue admits she’s struggling with the whys and wherefores of the plot.

-Sue: That was pretty good but I can’t keep up with who’s controlling who anymore.
-Isn’t this a bit complicated, for a kid’s show?
+Sue: That was pretty good but I can’t keep up with who’s controlling who any more.
+Isn’t this a bit too complicated, for a kid’s show?

-Me: That’s probably down to me banging on about Harold Pinter.
+Me: That’s probably down to me banging on about Harold Pinter for 10 minutes.
 Sorry.
-I’ll fill you in on the bits you missed later.top

-Sue: When I was at school, I used to have a parka with fur lining just like that Yeti.
-If I did the hood all the way up, I would have a face just like that.
-I really loved that parka.
+Sue: When I was at school, I had a parka with fur lining in the hood, and if I did the hood all the way up, I’d end up with a face like that Yeti.
+I bloody loved that parka.

 Sue: It looks like a fat American in a fur coat!

-Sue: The Yeti just aren’t scary enough.
-They’re missing something…
+Sue: The Yeti aren’t scary enough.
+They’re missing something.

 Me: A gun?

 Sue: Don’t be stupid.
-I guess you can get away with the bad design because they aren’t real Yeti, they’re just badly designed robots.
-There is a perverse logic to it, I suppose.
+I suppose you can get away with the bad design because they aren’t real Yeti.
+There is a perverse logic to it, I guess.

-Inside a cave, a glowing triangle is surrounded by silver balls that have been arranged into the shape of a triangle.
+Deep inside a cave, some silver balls have been arranged in the shape of a triangle.

-Sue: There are a lot of balls and triangles in this story.
-Are the monks praying to the snooker gods?
+Sue: Are the monks praying to the snooker gods?

-When the Doctor approaches the Yeti, Sue is thankful for small mercies.
+As the Doctor approaches a Yeti, Sue is thankful for small mercies.

 Sue: It’s a good job these Yeti are robots.
-If they weren’t, they would probably try to mate with the Doctor wearing that coat.
+If they weren’t, they’d probably try to mate with the Doctor’s coat.
 And I can’t believe he still doesn’t have a sonic screwdriver yet.
 Sort it out, Doctor!

-When Songsten hypnotises Ralpachan (who didn’t write The Caretaker), Sue drops another bombshell.
+When Songsten hypnotises Ralpachan (who definitely didn’t write The Caretaker), Sue drops another bombshell.

-Sue: You know, I vaguely remember this scene.
+Sue: You know, I vaguely remember this.
 I’m sure I’ve seen this before.

 Me: Are you serious?
-You can’t remember the Yeti but you can remember this innocuous scene where someone is being hypnotised by a monk?
+You can’t remember the Yeti but you can remember this innocuous scene where somebody is hypnotised by a monk?
 Are you sure you weren’t hypnotised yourself?

-As we debate the likelihood that she really does remember 90 seconds from this story, the Yeti begin chasing after a control sphere that is rolling down a hillock.
-Sue can’t suppress her giggles.
+As we debate how likely it is that she can remember 90 uninteresting seconds from this story, the Yeti begin chasing a control sphere down a hillock.

-Sue: They look like they’re taking part in It’s A Knockout!
+Sue: (Giggling) They look like they’re taking part in It’s A Knockout!

-And then, after all the hype and build-up, Victoria finally comes face to face with Padmasambhava himself.
+And then Victoria finally comes face to face with Padmasambhava.